 Despite all these measures, your topmost priority is to determine the condition that’s causing your loose bowel movement.
 Thus, visiting the hospital for a thorough physical assessment is a must.

 Although we have just talked about chronic diarrhea as a sign of cancer, it’s crucial to understand that, in most cases, diarrhea comes with other bowel changes.

 Let’s take this scenario: a patient with colon cancer may have bouts of alternating constipation and diarrhea.
 This means that for a certain period, they’ll suffer from difficulty in passing stool, and then they’ll experience loose, watery bowel movement.

-At other times, patients may notice something different with their stool, like it becoming thinner, or changing its color.
-For example, black stool may indicate that there’s bleeding in the digestive tract and that the blood has dried, causing it to appear dark.
+Other times, patients may notice something different with their stool, like it becoming thinner or changing color.
+For example, black stool may indicate that there’s bleeding in the digestive tract and that the blood has dried, causing it to darken.

 Ultimately, it is crucial to be attentive to the changes in your body.
 If you notice any change and feel that nothing in your lifestyle or diet is causing it, talk to your doctor right away.

 Is diarrhea a cancer symptom?
 It turns out that it can be, especially when it’s chronic and accompanied by other bowel changes.
 With chronic diarrhea, the rule of thumb is to prevent dehydration and determine its root cause.
 You can achieve the latter by talking to a doctor for proper assessment.

 Learn more about Cancer here.